ryandhjeon/obsidian-notes/Papers/Iterative rule-guided reasoning over sparse knowledge graphs with deep reinforcement learning.md

 *Rule induction from the KG*
 - A rule head is denoted by r(...), rule body is denoted by the conjunction of atoms $b_1$(...), ... , $b_n$(...)

-- Quality of each rule is mesaured with its <u>confidence score</u>. #(x, y) denotes the number of facts corresponding to the condition.
+- Quality of each rule is mesaured with its [confidence score]. #(x, y) denotes the number of facts corresponding to the condition.
 ![[Pasted image 20230328140909.png]]

 - Example: For $$r_{target}(a,b) \Leftarrow r_1(a,e) \land r_2(b,e)$$, turn $r_2(b,e)$ into $r_{2}^{-1}(e,b)$, and as a result, $$r_{target} \Leftarrow (r_1, r_{2}^{-1})$$If $r_1 \to r_{2}^{-1}$, could be composed as $r_{target}$ if a path satisfies the sequence of relations